jherot/blackbox/README.md

-# blackbox
+# Blackbox

+### Decision complexity probe

-A system for ordinary analysis of problems with nondeterministic polynomial time.
+> A system for ordinary analysis of problems with nondeterministic polynomial time.